epccs/RPUadpt/Hardware/Evaluation/readme.md

 It is mounted on an RPUno that controls some latching solenoids.

 I had had the previous version in the Enclosure but it had some hacks, this one is clean (though my wiring is a mess, that is not what I'm trying to show).

+DTR pair is running at 250k bits/sec, and the 12MHz crystal is enabled.

 ## ^3 Remote Bootload